wintechis/blast/docs/Blocks.md

 **things blocks**<a name="ebnf-things-blocks"></a>
 <pre>
 <a name="ebnf-iBeacon-data"></a>iBeacon-data             ::= "resultsMap.get('" <a href="#ebnf-receiver">receiver</a> "').get('" <a href="#ebnf-iBeacon">iBeacon</a> "')[" <a href="#ebnf-iBeacon-data-dropdown">iBeacon-data-dropdown</a> "].value
-<a name="ebnf-iBeacon-dropdown"></a>iBeacon-data-dropdown    ::= "mac adress", "rssi", "proximity", "timestamp", "measured power", "accuracy", "major", "minor"
+<a name="ebnf-iBeacon-dropdown"></a>iBeacon-data-dropdown    ::= "mac address", "rssi", "proximity", "timestamp", "measured power", "accuracy", "major", "minor"
 <a name="ebnf-iBeacon"></a>iBeacon                  ::= <a href="#ebnf-iBeaconObject">iBeaconObject</a>
 <a name="ebnf-receiver"></a>receiver                 ::= <a href="#ebnf-receiverObject">receiverObject</a>
 <a name="ebnf-iBeaconObject"></a>iBeaconObject            ::= <a href="#ebnf-StringLiteral">StringLiteral</a>